LSU-UE4/UE5-Level-Design/ramp/README.md

 ##### `Step 5.`\|`SUU&G`| :small_orange_diamond:

-Now select all 32 static meshes of Quinn and right click and select **Move To | Create New Folder** and call it `Height Reference`.
+Now select all 32 static meshes of Quinn and right click and select **Move To | Create New Folder** and call it `HeightReference`.

 ![put all actors in folder](images/heightReference.png)